Funding of earnings-related pensions

 Earnings-related pensions are financed using two main methods: the pay-as-you-go system and the fully funded system.
 The pay-as-you-go system means that the sum total of the pension contributions collected annually equals the sum needed to pay pensions in that year.
 In the fully funded system, the sum total of the pension contributions collected annually equals the sum needed for the future payment of the pensions earned in that year.
 These contributions are placed in a fund pending payment of the pension.

-A partially funded system means that some of the pension contributions collected annually from employers and employees are placed into funds, i.e. saved and invested for pensions paid in the future.
+A partially funded system means that some of the pension contributions collected annually from employers and employees are placed into productive funds, i.e. saved and invested for pensions paid in the future.
 The remaining annual contributions are used directly to cover pensions paid in the same year.

 Funding lowers the earnings-related pension contribution

-Without partial funding, earnings-related pension expenditure would be covered only through pension contributions collected from employers and employees.
+Without funding, earnings-related pension expenditure would be covered only through pension contributions collected from employers and employees.
 If earnings-related pension expenditure were to increase, earnings-related pension contributions would also rise immediately.
 On the other hand, if employment were to fall significantly, pension contributions would again have to be raised to cover the pensions paid.
 In both cases, labour costs would increase.
 Another option would be to cut the pensions paid.

 In partial funding, in turn, the financing of earnings-related pensions does not depend solely on the labour market or the financial market; instead, the risks are distributed between these two.